materialsproject/fireworks/docs/index.rst

 More!
 =====

-We recommend that all users read the following tutorials before using FireWorks seriously:
+We recommend that all users read (or at least browse) the following tutorials before using FireWorks seriously:

 .. toctree::
     :maxdepth: 1

     failures_tutorial
     security_tutorial
     duplicates_tutorial

 Python users and Power users will be interested in the following: